jasbir84/GDGDevFest2022-Delhi/README.md

 # GDGDevFest2022-Delhi
-Contains the Slides and Content presented on Pulumi IaC Code Centric Approach
+Contains the Slides and Content presented on Pulumi IaC Code Centric Approach.

 Author: